420blaze420/tape0002/README.md

 * All test results are to be documented and submitted.

 #### Administrator guide
-* A document must be delivered explaining the changes which have occured since the integration.
+* A document must be delivered explaining the changes which have occurred since the integration.
 * This document explains the changes and new expectations to the network administrator.

 #### Support plan